tomchor/ezkpp/_build/html/_sources/compiling.txt

 dependencies of a program: it is everything the program needs to be available in the system (softwares, libraries, etc.) before it's installed.

-Be sure that FLEX (public domain lexical analizer) is installed on your machine.
+Be sure that FLEX (which is a public domain `lexical analizer <https://en.wikipedia.org/wiki/Lexical_analysis>`_) is installed on your machine.
 You can run ``flex --version`` and if it is installed you should see something like ``flex 2.6.0``.
 If instead you see something like ``flex: command not found`` then it means that it is not installed and you're going to